openleanchain/RAG101/setup/rag_demo/README.md

           └─ models--sentence-transformers--all-MiniLM-L6-v2/
 ```

-Note: If you need to downloae this model by yourself.
+Note: If you want to downloae this model by yourself.
 On the first run, if the MiniLM model is not already in data/models/,
-the sentence-transformers library may automatically download the model from Hugging Face and put it in a cache folder for your user account
-(for example under .cache/huggingface/hub), not inside this project folder.
+the sentence-transformers library may automatically download the model from Hugging Face and put it in a cache folder, which maybe in your user account (for example under .cache/huggingface/hub), or inside this project folder.
 This may take a few minutes the very first time, but later runs will reuse the cached copy.

 ## 3. Install required Python libraries